 As a sideman David has worked with Julia Chen, Chuck Ferrugia, Emiliano Valerio, Zamba2Samba, The Bushwick Hotel, Leonor Falcon, Teatro SEA, Antonio De Vivo and Elan Parle and has performed at venues and festivals the US, Caribbean and Latin America.

-Growing up in Trinidad, David played a wide range of classical and folk music before he chanced upon a BBC broadcast that catalyzed his defining passion for jazz.
-As he explored, he became aware of the under-utilization of the flute in jazz and the fundamental bias against it.
-The artistry of flutists like Joe Farrell and Kent Jordan greatly encouraged him, making him determined to champion the flute as a credible jazz instrument - one deserving as much respect as the more historically established horns.
+Growing up in Trinidad, David played a wide range of classical and folk music before a chance BBC broadcast catalyzed his defining passion for jazz.
+Whilst encouraged by the artistry of flutists like Joe Farrell and Kent Jordan, the under utilization of the instrument as well as the fundamental bias against flute in the jazz world became apparent.
+He was determined to join the fraternity of musicians who have championed the flute as a credible jazz instrument, one deserving as much respect as the more historically established horns.